How To Use Beta-Alanine: Train Harder With This Unique Amino Acid!

 - Suzuki Y, Ito O, Mukai N, Takahashi H, Takamatsu K (2002) High Level of Skeletal Muscle Carnosine Contributes to the Latter Half of Exercise Performance during 30-s Maximal Cycle Ergometer Sprinting.
 Jpn J Physiol 52:199-205.

-- Hoffman J, Ratamess N, Kang J, Mangine G, Faigenbaum A, Stout J., Effect of creatine and ?-alanine supplementation on performance and endocrine responses in strength/power athletes.
+- Hoffman J, Ratamess N, Kang J, Mangine G, Faigenbaum A, Stout J., Effect of creatine and Beta-alanine supplementation on performance and endocrine responses in strength/power athletes.
 Dept. of Health and Exercise Science, College of New Jersey, Int J Sport Nutr Exerc Metab.
 2006 Aug;16(4):430-46.

 Recommended For You